-- Heat oil in a shallow frying pan (reaching about half an inch).
+- Heat oil in a shallow frying pan (reaching about ¼ to ⅓ inch).

-- Once oil is hot enough for frying, form mixture into patties and gently drop in the hot oil.
-Cook until golden brown on each side.
+- Once the oil is hot enough, cook the patties until golden brown on each side (flip halfway).

-- Serve with sweet chili sauce or mayonnaise mixed with a little bit of ketchup.
+- Place on a paper-towel lined plate to remove excess oil.
+Serve with sweet chili sauce or mayonnaise mixed with a little bit of ketchup.